 Discussion on Age of Muslim girl under Mohammedan Law –

 Under the Mohammedan Law a girl, who has attained the age of puberty, can marry without the consent of her parents.
-In this connection reference can be made to Article 251 or Mulla’s Principles of Mohammedan Law which says that every Mohammedan of sound mind, who has attained puberty, may enter into a contract of marriage.
-The explanation to the said Article says that puberty is presumed, in absence of evidence on completion of the age of 15 years.
-Even in Tyabji’s Muslim Law under Article 27 it is mentioned that a girl reaching the age of puberty can marry without the consent of her guardian.
-Article 268 of Mulla’s Principles of Mohammedan Law says that the marriage will be presumed, in the absence of direct proof, by mere fact of acknowledgment by the man or the woman as his wife.
-Article 90 of Tyabji’s Muslim Law also says that a marriage is to be presumed on the acknowledgment of either party to the marriage.
-As such, it has to be held that under Mohammedan Law a girl, who has reached the age of puberty, i.e., in normal course at the age of 15 years, can marry without the consent of her guardian.”
+In this connection, reference can be made to Article 251 or Mulla’s Principles of Mohammedan Law which says that every Mohammedan of sound mind, who has attained puberty, may enter into a contract of marriage.
+The explanation to the said Article says that puberty is presumed, in the absence of evidence on completion of the age of 15 years.
+Even in Tyabji’s Muslim Law under Article 27, it is mentioned that a girl reaching the age of puberty can marry without the consent of her guardian.
+Article 268 of Mulla’s Principles of Mohammedan Law says that the marriage will be presumed, in the absence of direct proof, by the mere fact of acknowledgement by the man or the woman as his wife.
+Article 90 of Tyabji’s Muslim Law also says that a marriage is to be presumed on the acknowledgement of either party to the marriage.
+As such, it has to be held that under Mohammedan Law a girl, who has reached the age of puberty, i.e., in a normal course at the age of 15 years, can marry without the consent of her guardian.”

 A Muslim girl who attained the age of 15 years can do marriage without the consent of the parents with the condition that she should marry a Muslim boy.